NOAA-NWRFC/nwsrfs-hydro-models/README.md

 Languages:  R, Python, Fortran 77, and Fortran 90,

-Compiler:  You need a fortran compiler to install this package.
+Compiler:  A fortran compiler to install this package.
 This package has been tested with [gfortran](https://gcc.gnu.org/wiki/GFortran).
 See [here](https://cran.r-project.org/bin/macosx/tools/) for an easy option on MacOS.

-Limitations: Repository tested on MacOS and Redhat OS
+Known OS compatibility: Repository tested on MacOS and Redhat OS

 ## Installation